eslint/rfcs/designs/2023-only-run-reporting-rules/README.md

 In `cli.js`'s `translateOptions` function, the `ruleFilter` option should be assigned to a function that filters to rules with a `severity` of 2 (error) when the `--quiet` flag is applied, otherwise always returns true.
-In `eslint/flat-eslint.js`, the `filterRules` should be taken from the `eslintOptions` object, and passed down to the `linter.verifyAndFix` call.
+In `eslint/flat-eslint.js`, the `ruleFilter` should be taken from the `eslintOptions` object, and passed down to the `linter.verifyAndFix` call.

 Within `linter.js`, the API should be added to `VerifyOptions`, and will be passed down into and